rotki/rotki/docs/usage_guide.rst

 Global search
 *****************************

-You can use global search provided to speed up your actions by clicking icon on top bar, or using shortcut Ctrl + / (Cmd + / if you are using Mac).
+You can use global search provided to speed up your actions by clicking icon on top bar, or using shortcut :kbd:`Control-/` (:kbd:`Command-/` if you are using Mac).

 Some actions provided by this global search:
 - Navigate to any page in rotki